Best Working Capital Lines of Credit in 2026

 How to compare working capital lines of credit

-You can usually apply to multiple lenders within a two-week period without further impact to your credit score.
-Additionally, you can consider using a marketplace platform, such as LendingTree or SmartBiz to see all your options listed in one place.
+You can apply individually with your favorite lenders, or save time by using a marketplace platform like LendingTree to see all your options listed in one place.
 Once you have several quotes or prequalification offers, take a look at the factors below to select the best option for your business needs.

-Rates: Working capital interest rates can vary by lender, typically calculated based on your business’s financial profile.
+Working capital interest rates can vary by lender and are typically calculated based on your business’s financial profile.
 Some lines of credit charge a fixed, monthly fee, while others charge fixed or variable interest.
 Sometimes lenders may charge a factor rate instead.

-Added fees: Extra fees can add to your cost of borrowing, such as draw fees or monthly maintenance fees.
-Some lenders may charge a prepayment penalty if you repay your debt early, while lenders like OnDeck offer a prepayment discount.
+Extra fees can add to your cost of borrowing, such as draw fees or monthly maintenance fees.
+Some lenders may charge a prepayment penalty if you repay your debt early, while lenders like {partner_name} offer a prepayment discount.

 Pros and cons of a working capital line of credit